 TGP received contributions that are considered conditional grants.
 These grants include a right of return and are conditioned upon meeting specific milestones.
-At September 30, 2022 conditional contributions from a Foundation totaling \$107,426 has not been recognized in the statements of activities, and funds received in advance totaling \$107,426 and \$162,731 are reported as refundable advances at September 30, 2022 and 2021, respectively.
+At September 30, 2023 conditional contributions from a Foundation totaling \$130,421 have not been recognized in the statements of activities, and funds received in advance totaling \$0 and \$107,426 are reported as refundable advances at September 30, 2023 and 2022, respectively.

 All donor restricted support, including pledges, is reported as an increase in net assets with donor restrictions, depending on the nature of the restriction.
-When a donor restriction expires, (that is, when a stipulated time restriction ends or purpose restriction is accomplished), net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statement of activities as net assets released from restrictions.
+When a donor restriction expires, (that is, when a stipulated time restriction ends or purpose restriction is accomplished), net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statements of activities as net assets released from restrictions.